- CrustLab /

 Economic Impact and Monetization Trends in Esports

 As betting becomes a bigger part of the esports industry, it’s unlocking new income streams for teams, platforms, and developers.
+Ticket sales are also becoming an important revenue stream for the esports industry, similar to traditional sports.
+Esports organizations are increasingly adopting revenue models from traditional sports teams, including sponsorships, ticket sales, and merchandise, to diversify and sustain their growth.
 Money flows into the industry, including media rights, fantasy leagues, and NFTs.
+The growth of betting is also contributing to the development of a full esports ecosystem, supporting players, teams, and event organizers.
 Understanding these trends is key to long-term success.

 Growth in Sponsorships and Media Rights